 Four residence halls provide on-campus accommodations for Central Maine Community College students.
-Our newest building, opened in the fall of 2007, accommodates over 150 students in a doubleroom format with a private bathroom.
+Our newest building, opened in the fall of 2007, accommodates over 150 students in a double-room format with a private bathroom.
 Fortin Hall accommodates 60 students and contains dormitory rooms for double occupancy; the other two halls contain apartment units, each consisting of four single bedrooms, a common living room, and a bathroom.
 All rooms are furnished with single beds, a closet, a chest of drawers, a desk, and a chair.
 Students provide additional furnishings as desired.
 Students living in residence halls furnish their own sheets, blankets, towels, and pillows.
-Coin-operated laundry equipment is available.